Introduction to the English legal system :

 => Does the Supreme Court bind itself?

-The mid-19th century the HL took the view that it will be bound by all his previous decisions.
-In 1861 the house changes his mind but the definitive statement of the position of the HL is usually taken from the speech of Lord Asbury in London Tramways v London County Council 1898.
+The mid-19th century the House of Lords took the view that it will be bound by all his previous decisions.
+In 1861 the house changes his mind but the definitive statement of the position of the House of Lords is usually taken from the speech of Lord Asbury in London Tramways v London County Council 1898.
 This rule remains study for more than fifty years after.
 It’s a position very difficult to sustain for more than 50 years.
 But in 1866, it issued a practice statement where the HLassists the previous court free to depart from his own decisions. .
 It should deal with only matter of practice rather than law. .
 Anyway in this statement but this statement should not be overestimate because in that statement which has written by Lord Gardner he wrote that .
 But the text says depart from and doesn’t say other… .
 The word use is departing from and no other ruling previous decisions.
 And they also said that this possibly to depart from previous decision should be exercised not too often.
 They should be specific reason to do.

 This specific reason is that the earlier decision was influenced by the existence of conditions which no longer prevail and in modern conditions the law out to be different.
 Another reason to justify departing from previous decisions is the issue from public policy that is involved.